biocore/empress/README.md

-Empress supports categorically new functionality, such as animations and integration with ordination plots, as well as functionality common to established tree viewers (for example, metadata coloring, clade collapsing, and barplots).
+Empress supports categorically new functionality, such as animations and integration with ordination plots, as well as functionality common to established tree viewers (e.g. metadata coloring, clade collapsing, and barplots).

 ## Screenshot